bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Configure the BigCommerce store

-After you have successfully created a test configuration, you need to configure your BigCommerce store in the BigCommerce store control panel.
+After you successfully create a test configuration, configure your BigCommerce sandbox store in the store control panel.

 **To configure the store to make subscription charges**